 A rapid review and research gap analysis: a 2020 update

 This review aims to synthesise the findings of gambling literature published between 1 October 2018 and 23 April 2020 relating to harm prevention, minimisation, intervention and support and consider priority areas for future focus.
-The research, which was conducted by Dr Simone Rodda, was commissioned by the NSW Responsible Gaming Fund.
+The research, which was conducted by Dr Simone Rodda, was commissioned by the NSW Responsible Gambling Fund.

 Responsible conduct of gambling study

 This study aims to contribute to the review and potential improvement of Responsible Conduct of Gambling (RCG) practices in NSW venues.
-The research, which was conducted by CQUniversity, was commissioned by the NSW Responsible Gaming Fund.
+The research, which was conducted by CQUniversity, was commissioned by the NSW Responsible Gambling Fund.

 Gambling Harm Minimisation Technology Assessment Project